Answers to Questions About Decommissioning

 Q: Are there state environmental reviews for decommissioning San Onofre in addition to the federal reviews?

 A: The California State Lands Commission will serve as the lead agency for the California Environmental Quality Act (CEQA) review for San Onofre decommissioning.
-This process began in November 2015 and is expected to continue through mid-2017.
+This process began in November 2015 and is expected to continue through 2018 including opportunities for public comment.

 Q: What will happen to the used nuclear fuel at San Onofre?